 DIY Mason Jar Beekeeping Tutorial

-- 12 Big mouth quart sized mason jars (for honeycomb)
+- 12 wide-mouth mason jars

-- 1 Box of wood screws (size 1″ screws)
+- wood screws

-Step 1: Cut a piece of thick plywood to 16″ x 20″
+Step 1: Cut a piece of thick plywood.

 - image via Honey Bee Suite

 Trace one circle at the corner of the plywood using a mason jar lid.
 Then, with a hole saw, cut through the plywood to make the first hole.
 Cut inside the circle you traced, not outside, to ensure the hole is not too big.
 Find out if the mouth of the mason jar fits the hole snugly.

 After which, create more holes.
 Make sure they are not too close.